marymafa/marymafa.github.io/_posts/2018-01-16-no-repeats-please.md

 I used  filter that creates a new array called permutations with all elements that pass the test implemented by the provided function and should return letters that doesn't match other characters.

-In this algorithm challenge i have learned that it is important to ask when you stuck to avoid spending more hours trying to  figure  it out.
+In this algorithm challenge i have learned that it is important to ask when you stuck to avoid spending more hours trying to  figure  it out and  also i like the experience i got from this challenge.